feabhas/pico-starter-project/README.md

 ### Building the example - Using VSCode CMake

-VSCode will promt you to select a kit for building with CMake
+VSCode will prompt you to select a kit for building with CMake:

 * Select the `arm-none-eabi` option

-Then on the bottom of the VSCode window click on the `Build` option.
-This invokes CMake and buids the target executables
+Then on the bottom of the VSCode window, click on the `Build` option.
+This invokes CMake and builds the target executables.

 ### Building the example - CLI

-Create the build files using CMake
+Create the build files using CMake:
 ```
 $ cmake -S . -B Build
 ```